audunegames/serializable-types/README.md

 ## License

-This package is licensed under the GNU GPL 3.0 license.
+This package is licensed under the GNU LGPL 3.0 license.
 See `LICENSE.txt` for more information.